Oskar (wrestler): Knock Out Brothers (2025–present)

-Foreign excursion (2024–2025)
+After Wrestle Kingdom 20, at New Year Dash!!, David Finlay and Yota Tsuji announced the dissolution of Bullet Club and Mushozoku, replacing the alliance with Unbound Company, which was a complete merger.
+Knock Out Brothers would successfully defend their titles against various teams such as RoughStorm, TMDK, and Bishamon.
+On June 14 at Dominion 6.14 in Osaka-jo Hall, Knock Out Brothers lost the titles to United Empire's Great-O-Khan and Henare, ending their reign at 259 days.
+On July 6, Oskar defeated Yujiro Takahashi to qualify for the G1 Climax as part of B-Block, his first time competiting in the tournament.
+Oskar finished the tournament with 8 points and failed to advance to the semi-finals.

+European independent circuit (2024–2025)

 At RevPro’s High Stakes 2024 event, Leube and Nakashima defeated Kieron Lacey and Mark Trew in a tag team match.
 They also participated in a tag team match to defeat David Francisco and Goldenboy Santos in a street fight at a subsequent RevPro event.
 In wXw, Nakashima and Leube won the wXw World Tag Team Championship at the World Tag Team Festival in October 2024, defeating KXS (Axel Tischer and Fast Time Moodo) in the finals.
 In March 2025, they lost the titles to Big Bucks (Alex Duke and Norman Harras), ending their reign at 152 days.